theCMack/ssm-ami-automation/README.md

 1. Create an S3 bucket to store the templates, example `foobucket`
 2. Upload all CloudFormation templates except `main.yml` and `sns-subscription.yml` to the s3 bucket
-3. Run `main.yml` in the desired US-EAST-1 region and provide s3 bucket name, `foobucket`, where CloudFormation templates were uploaded
+3. Run `main.yml` in US-East-1 region and provide s3 bucket name, `foobucket`, where the CloudFormation templates were uploaded
 4. Note the `xSSMLambdaARN`s provided as output from the `main.yml` run
-5. Run `sns-subscription.yml` in the us-east-1 region and specify lambda ARNs from `xSSMLambdaARN` output created in step 2
+5. Run `sns-subscription.yml` in the US-East-1 region and specify lambda ARNs from `xSSMLambdaARN` output created in step 3

 *Forked from https://github.com/b-b3rn4rd/ssm-ami-automation